desultory/ugrd/docs/benchmarks.md

 ### Image size

-ugrd makes very small images, even with no compression, it creates smaller images than dracut with zstd compression!
+µgRD makes very small images, even with no compression, it creates smaller images than dracut with zstd compression!

 #### Raspberry pi 3